50 Home Challenge Home Energy Meeting - emPower Santa Barbara County

 Enjoy an evening with friends and neighbors to hear how the 50 Home Challenge is improving homes and communities through energy efficiency!
 The County of Santa Barbara's emPower program has teamed up with CHERP (Community Home Energy Retrofit Program) to bring the 50 Home Challenge to Solvang.
 Attend and get the chance to:

+Two of the FIRST participants of the 50 Home Challenge will be hosting the meeting.
 Those interested in home energy retrofits will learn more about the benefits of energy efficiency and how to get involved.
-Meet our Energy Coach and sign up for your free home energy assessment.

 Time: 6-7 p.m.